-Teresina is a low-density agglomeration of 1.2 million inhabitants, located in the north-east of Brazil.
-The city is located at a crossroads near major cities of the north coast of the country, notably Fortaleza and Sao Luis, which contributes significantly to its economic development.
-However, the city suffers from urban sprawl, which increases travel time, costs and reduces the efficiency of public transport.
+Teresina is a low-density agglomeration of 1.2 million inhabitants located in northeast Brazil.
+The city is located at a crossroads near significant towns on the country's north coast, notably Fortaleza and Sao Luis, which contribute significantly to its economic development.
+However, the city suffers from urban sprawl, which increases travel time and costs and reduces the efficiency of public transport.

 The 2008 Master Plan for Transport and Urban Mobility states that 1.91 million trips are made per day in the greater Teresina, standing out on foot (32.6%), followed by private car trips (24.8%), and municipal public transport (21.3%), with less representation, bicycle (11.8%) and motorcycles (5.8%).
 The relatively low share of public transport illustrates existing issues related to efficiency, accessibility and affordability of public transport accessibility but also affordability issues.
-Public transport in Teresina is currently provided by about 100 bus lines, as well as a BRT system under development.
-This network is operated by 4 main companies with a total fleet of 550 vehicles.
-This network is supplemented by 8 alternative service routes, operated by 45 vehicles from minor operators organised under the SINTRAPI (Alternative Passenger Transport Operators Union).
+Public transport in Teresina currently has about 100 bus lines, and a BRT system is under development.
+Four leading companies operate this network with a total fleet of 550 vehicles.
+This network is supplemented by eight alternative service routes, operated by 45 cars from minor operators organised under the SINTRAPI (Alternative Passenger Transport Operators Union).

-During the last year, the current "conventional" bus system has gradually been replaced by the new Integrated BRT System.
-This evolution redesigns the bus routes, previously classified into (i) radial, (ii) circular, and (iii) diametrais (from one side of the city to the other, going through the city center) all converging to the Central Business District, and leading to overlapping itineraries and a saturation of some segments in the system.
+During the last year, the current "conventional" bus system) has gradually been replaced by the new Integrated BRT System.
+This evolution redesigns the bus routes, previously classified into (i) radial, (ii) circular, and (iii) diameters (from one side of the city to the other, going through the city centre), all converging to the Central Business District, and leading to overlapping itineraries and saturation of some segments in the system.

-The Integrated BRT System introduces a new feeder-trunk system, operating with a set of feeder lines that connect neighborhoods to zone terminal, and trunk lines (BRT) departing from terminals to city center or linking terminals.
-It divides the city in 4 main zones (South, Southeast, East, Center-North - Teresina doesn't have West zone inside the municipal jurisdiction), each zone with 2 bus terminals, and the CBD has 4 unloading terminals.
-The bus route concession was allocated by zone, and each operator holds the concession for the set of routes of a zone.
+The Integrated BRT System introduces a new feeder-trunk system, operating with a set of feeder lines that connect neighbourhoods to zone terminals and trunk lines (BRT) departing from terminals to the city centre or linking terminals.
+It divides the city into four main zones (South, Southeast, East, Centre-North -Teresina doesn't have a West zone inside the municipal jurisdiction), each zone with two bus terminals, and the CBD has four unloading terminals.
+The bus route concession was allocated by zone, and each operator holds the concession for the zone routes.